slub/slub_events/Documentation/Introduction/Index.rst

 ics-calendar invitation.
 MS Outlook and Thunderbird/Lightning recognize this component as calendar event.

+The contact person receives an email on end of the subscription period or if not enough subscribers where found before the subscription end.
+In all cases an ics-calendar invitation is appended to the mails.

 The templates are not yet all localized but are easily changeable by overwriting templateRootPath etc. as usual with extbase/fluid extensions.